skip to Main Content

 She’s Not a Fan of Her Food

 Have you ever eaten something that tasted so bad that you wanted to wash your mouth out?
-If your cat eats a new food or a treat that she doesn’t like, she may drool as a way to get the taste out of her mouth.
+It’s the same for our kitties.
+If you notice your cat drooling after trying new food or treat, she may not have liked it and is drooling as a way to get the taste out of her mouth.

 Pin me!